-- Community pharmacies must comply with the requirements set out in the Ministry of Health (MOH) guidance for Testing of Individuals in Pharmacies, and any other MOH or Public Health Ontario (PHO) guidance relevant to the type of test performed.
+- Community pharmacies must comply with the requirements set out in the Ministry of Health (MOH) and Public Health Ontario (PHO) guidance relevant to the type of test performed.

 - Pharmacy owners, directors and Designated Managers (DM) are accountable for continuing to meet the Standards of Operation for the pharmacy.